-Like Stradbroke and Fraser it is a sand island composed of a mass of sand caught on and built up behind a rock outcrop (Cape Moreton) and is 34 kms long and 10 kms at its widest point.
+Like Stradbroke and Fraser, Moreton is a sand island composed of a mass of sand retained by a rock outcrop (Cape Moreton).
+Moreton is 34 kms long and 10 kms at its widest point.
 In the mid-1990s the island was declared a national park finally revoking sand-mining leases which had existed since 1975.

 Activities of MIPC

 Volunteers ProgrammeMIPC supports conservation and research through its volunteers program.
 In the past members have undertaken a 6-year plant survey looking at the effect of fire on plant communities, and been involved in many weed control and revegetation projects in conjunction with the Queensland Parks and Wildlife Service (QPWS).

 Membership Membership is open to all who support our statement of aims.
 See Statement of aims below.

 Newsletters Newsletters keep members informed of current management concerns for the Island also planned events including the volunteer programme.

 Publications Sands of Time an oral history of Moreton, and Vegetation of Moreton Island A field guide,both published by MIPC